How delayed was each auditor’s report?

 Section 6.1, Financial Statements, page 10 (page 11 of the PDF – the section quoted in full), https://mega.nz/file/AI0iUYga#QzMtaBd0iRTZJ_YNmh2KZ1xKu7Qh_hQ6IcPMVkGWX94

-(It’s not publicly recorded how often the cited Pacifica by-law, requiring the public annual financial report, has been complied with.)
+(It’s not publicly recorded how often the cited Pacifica by-law, requiring the public annual financial report, has been complied with.
+So, by default, one can only conclude twice, in Jan2007 & Jan2008.)

 ~